-When I began, this site was an information site, one of only a few that had solid writing advice from a traditionally published author.
+When I founded this site, it was an information site only, one of a few that had solid writing advice from a traditionally published author.

 But times have changed.
 Now plenty of excellent advice can be found on blogs and websites, available from any number of fine writers, editors, and agents.